U.S. Route 20 in New York: Realignments

-In the 1930 renumbering of state highways in New York, an alternate route of US 20 between Irving and Hamburg became NY 20B.
+In the 1930 state highway renumbering, an alternate route of US 20 between Irving and Hamburg became NY 20B.
 While US 20 ran along the shore of Lake Erie between the two locations, NY 20B followed a more inland alignment that took it east of Angola.
 US 20 was realigned c.
 1932 to follow NY 20B between the two locations.
 The former lakeside routing of US 20 became part of an extended NY 5.
 Around the same time, the portion of Southwestern Boulevard between US 20 and NY 78 (now NY 187) in the towns of Hamburg and Orchard Park was designated as part of NY 18C.
 This segment of NY 18C was renumbered to NY 278 c.
 1935.
 Farther east, US 20 was realigned c.
 1931 to pass through Lakeville on its way from Geneseo to East Avon.

 The most substantial realignment in US 20's New York history occurred c.
 1938 when it was shifted north onto its current alignment between Hamburg and East Avon, replacing NY 278 and NY 35.
 Most of the previous route via East Aurora and Geneseo initially became NY 20A; however, that route was partially redesignated as US 20A by the following year.
 In the mid-1950s, a new four-lane roadway, Eastern Boulevard, was built north of Lake Shore Drive between South Main Street in Canandaigua and the modern-day intersection of Lake Shore and Eastern Boulevard in Hopewell.
 US 20 and NY 5 were moved from Lake Shore Drive to the new highway upon completion.
 The remainder of the bypass around the southwestern extents of the city was built in the late 1970s and early 1980s.

 In Canandaigua, the former routing of US 20 on South Main Street remains state maintained as NY 942T; until 1996, the portion of West Avenue between the west end of the bypass and the Canandaigua city line (also old US 20) was also maintained by NYSDOT as NY 942W.
 Even though maintenance of the road was transferred to the town of Canandaigua on September 1, 1996, the designation remained in NYSDOT documents until 2007.
 In Hamburg, the section of old US 20 between Athol Springs and Big Tree that did not become part of NY 5 c.
-1932 is now County Route 576 (CR 576) from NY 5 to Bayview Road and NY 951E, an unsigned reference route, from US 62 to US 20A.
+1932 is now CR 576 from NY 5 to Bayview Road and NY 951E, an unsigned reference route, from US 62 to US 20A.

 In Geneva, US 20 was initially routed on East North Street and Border City Road, overlapping with NY 14 through the city and rejoining its modern routing in East Geneva.
 The overlap was eliminated c.
 1931 when US 20 was moved onto a new roadway located along the edge of Seneca Lake.
 US 20 was realigned again in the 1960s to use a new divided highway built midway between the lake shore road and Border City Road.
 Border City Road is now maintained by Seneca County as CR 110.